jonshiach/graphics-notes/_sources/_pages/01_intro_to_cpp.md

 # Introduction to C++

 In this first lab we will be introducing/revisiting the fundamentals of the C++ language.
 C++ (pronounced "C-plus-plus") is a general purpose high performance programming language developed by Bjarne Stroustrup in 1979.
-It's an extension of the C programming language with added classes (the original name for C++ was "C with classes") so it shares the same syntax as C. It is also similar to Java so it won't be too difficult to make the switch from Java to C++.
+It's an extension of the C programming language with added classes (the original name for C++ was "C with classes") so it shares the same syntax as C. It is also similar to Java, so it won't be too difficult to make the switch from Java to C++.

 In this semester we will be using OpenGL to create graphics applications.
 OpenGL uses C++ so its important you are comfortable with the syntax and the use of classes.

 ## IDEs

 A C++ program is simply a set of plain text files that we instruct a compiler to convert to machine code and produce an executable.
-As long as you have installed the compiler and you have a text editor program you can program away to your hearts content.
-However, as your programs start to become increasingly sophisticated and you experience syntax errors and bugs, you will start to yearn for a better way.
-Fortunately there is and we can use an Integrated Development Environment (IDE).
+As long as you have installed the compiler, and you have a text editor program you can program away to your hearts content.
+However, as your programs start to become increasingly sophisticated, and you experience syntax errors and bugs, you will start to yearn for a better way.
+Fortunately there is, and we can use an Integrated Development Environment (IDE).

 An IDE provides a way of writing and organising your code files as well as a number of useful tools for debugging and organising your code projects.
 There are a number of IDEs available for working with C++ but we will be using Visual Studio for Windows, although you can use Xcode for macOS.